achakravarti/sol/README.md

   1. The **Environment Module** helps identify the compiler and host environment
   2. The **Compiler Hints Module** provides compiler hints that can potentially optimise code
+  3. The **Libc Module** provides a mechanism to portably access libc dependencies on both hosted and freestanding environments
-  3. The **Primitive Data Types Module** defines the primitive data types along with their related constants
+  4. The **Primitive Data Types Module** defines the primitive data types along with their related constants
-  4. The **Exception Handling Module** provides a basic structure to handle exceptions
+  5. The **Exception Handling Module** provides a basic structure to handle exceptions
-  5. The **Unit Testing Module** provides a framework for executing unit tests
+  6. The **Unit Testing Module** provides a framework for executing unit tests
+  7. The **Logging Module** provides support for runtime logging

 This Library does not have any external dependencies that require a hosted environment, and so may be used even in freestanding environments.
 The `stdio.h` header file is required for running the unit tests, but is __not__ required by the Library otherwise.

+Although this Library depends on a few libc functions, most notably malloc() and free(), the Libc Module provides the means for freestanding environments to hook their own libc implementations to the Sol Library.
+In future, I hope to be able to provide a fallback libc implementation for freestanding environments that do not provide their own.

 Every attempt has been made to make this Library as portable as possible.
-A deliberate choice was taken to use the C99 standard in order to take advantage of the new types introduced by it.
-Until a specific use case arises for the use of the C89 standard (or any other), C99 will be considered the default standard.
+The Sol Library has been designed to be compatible with the C89 standard, but takes advantage of the improved features provided by the newer dialects if supported by the compilation environment.

+Although this Library takes advantage of the features provided by C99 and newer dialects, it will compile fine on the C89

 The enhanced features of compiler hints and support for 64-bit integers are considered to be optional, and are available only when GCC/Clang or a GCC-